-The Cast framework supports iOS version 8 and later, and is a dynamic framework.
+The Cast framework supports iOS 10 and later, and comes in both static and dynamic frameworks.

 Note that newer generation Cast devices support guest mode for iOS but older generation devices do not.
 For details, see Guest Mode - Supported Cast Devices.